Blue-Hill-Tech/DJI_RS2/README.md

 ## Additional Tools and Examples

-For users looking for the classic motion-control workflow (recording and replaying camera movements), please refer to **Log and Replay Movements** — see `README.md` in the root directory.
+For the motion-control workflow (recording and replaying gimbal movements),

-For users interested in the ultra-low-latency ZMQ gimbal follower (RS2/RS3 controlled via real-time Euler angle streaming from a Pico or other device), please check the folder:rs_pico_zmq_follow/
+please see **Log and Replay Movements** in the main `README.md`.

+For the ZMQ-based gimbal following setup used with the Raspberry Pi Pico,
+see the folder:

+`rs_pico_zmq_follow/`

-This folder contains a minimal and high-performance example showing how to stream orientation data over ZMQ and drive the gimbal at 500 Hz with event-driven control.
+This folder contains the ZMQ receiver and gimbal control scripts designed for
+real-time orientation streaming from a Pico device.